 Academies are schools funded by the government with the freedom to govern independently – but all are accountable to the Secretary of State for Education.
 To share resources and best practice, many are part of multi-academy trusts – a network of schools under one legal body.

 Ark All Saints Academy is part of Ark Schools - a leading education charity and one of the country’s top-performing academy operators.
 Ark is non-denominational and does not make any profit from running its schools.

 Every school in the Ark network is the legal responsibility of the Ark Schools Board.
 This board focuses on statutory duties and delegates most day-to-day responsibilities to each school’s individual Local Governing Body (LGB).
-This means that Ark All Saint's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.
+This means that Ark All Saints Academy's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.

 OUR LOCAL GOVERNING BODY

-Ark Schools aims to create a balanced group that will have the right skills, connections and dynamic for the LGB to work well and support the school in achieving exceptional performance:
+Ark All Saints Academy’s LGB is made up up of six to ten members appointed by Ark, to include Chair, Principal, Staff Governor and up to two Parent Governors.
+Governors are usually people with a local connection or a particular skill or interest who are committed to supporting educational opportunity in the area.
+Ark aims to create a balanced group that will have the right skills, connections and dynamic for the LGB to work well and support the school in achieving exceptional performance:

 - Good insight into the specific challenges at the school and the general challenges of operating top-quality schools